tangentially/gryphon-scan/doc/readthedocs/source/workbenches/adjustment.rst

 In this section you can adjust the parameters of the capture during the scanning process.
 These parameters must be adjusted with the object to be scanned.

 The *Texture mode* contains the settings used to capture the texture/color of the scanned object.
-These are: brightness, constrast, saturation and exposure.
+These are: brightness, contrast, saturation and exposure.

 .. image:: ../_static/workbenches/adjustment-scan-capture-texture.png

 The *Laser mode* contains the settings used to capture and detect the laser over the scanned object.
-These are: brightness, constrast, saturation, exposure and background removal.
+These are: brightness, contrast, saturation, exposure and background removal.
 The *Remove background* option improves the laser detection by consuming twice as long.

 .. image:: ../_static/workbenches/adjustment-scan-capture-laser.png